SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-calendarvariables.md

 deviation of the number of working days from its long-term average in a specific month, which is used to model the calendar effects.
-Since the functionality for centring the variables is not available in JDemetra+, the user need to prepare bespoke centred regressors and use them in the model.
+Since the functionality for centring the variables is not available in JDemetra+, the user needs to prepare bespoke centred regressors and use them in the model.

 1. To be able to use a user-defined variables as the calendar